-Fortunately, even if you’re undecided about refinancing, it’s easy to browse offers with no impact on your credit score.
-Here’s a step-by-step guide on how to refinance student loans in just two to three weeks.
+Fortunately, it’s easy to browse offers without impacting your credit score.
+Here’s a step-by-step guide on how to refinance student loans.

-Compare refinancing to see which would be best for you.
-Then check your rate by visiting the lender’s website and entering some basic information.
-Most lenders ask for the following:
+Check your possible rates by visiting each lender’s website and entering some basic information.
+Most lenders typically ask for the following:

 - Total student loan debt

 You might be prompted to create an account — which could save time if you decide to submit a full application down the road.
 With your basic info, the lender will generally run a soft credit check.
 Again, this check won’t impact your credit score, and you should see the results right away.

 If your income and credit score meets the lender’s eligibility requirements, you’ll see a range of offers.
 A lot of lenders offer five-, seven-, 10-, 15- and 20-year repayment terms.